-- What kind of Member State are you representing? - → rich, poor, democracy, semi-democracy, dictatorship, etc... - → continent, neighbours, resources, religion, wealth, sphere of influence, indigenous people - → Relevant history & current events? - And mainly: what is the Member State's stand point concerning the topic discussed? - → why is this the stand point - → has the Member State made any clear statements concerning the topic discussed previously (in the UN, by governmental officials, etc...)?
+- What kind of Member State are you representing? - o is it a rich, poor, democracy, semi-democratic, etc. country? - o which continent, neighbours, resources, religion, wealth, sphere of influence, indigenous people - o are there any relevant historical and / or current events? - o etc. - What is the Member State's standpoints regarding the topic discussed? - o why does it have these standpoints? - o has the Member State made any clear statements concerning the topic discussed previously (in the UN, by governmental officials, etc...)?